Linda Hamilton: 1979–1983: Film debut and early roles

-two efforts, with Linda Hamilton playing the bad girl in each instance.
-Hamilton subsequentally appeared in her first starring film role in the low-budget thriller TAG: The Assassination Game (1982), and co-starred that same year in the made-for-television movie Country Gold.
+two efforts, playing the bad girl in each instance.
+Hamilton subsequently appeared in her first starring film role in the low-budget thriller TAG: The Assassination Game (1982), and co-starred that same year in the made-for-television movie Country Gold.
 She was listed as one of twelve "Promising New Actors of 1982" in John A. Willis' Screen World, Vol. 34.

 1984–1997: The Terminator franchise and television work

 Hamilton made two prominent film appearances in 1984: firstly, a starring role in Children of the Corn, a horror film based on the short story by Stephen King.
 Hamilton played Vicky Baxter, a motorist who runs into trouble while travelling with her boyfriend through rural Nebraska.
 The film was financially profitable, making US$14 million at the domestic box office against a budget of US$3 million, but received generally negative reviews.
 In a more positive assessment by The New York Times, Hamilton's performance was praised.
-Her next role was co-starring in James Cameron's science fiction action film The Terminator (1984) as Sarah Connor, a young waitress—and soon-to-be mother of a valiant resistance leader—who finds herself at the center of a nightmarish ordeal when a soldier travels back in time to help her defeat the titular cyborg assassin, sent from the future to execute her.
-The film was a surprise commercial hit, topping the U.S. box office for two weeks.
+Secondly, her next role was co-starring in James Cameron's science fiction action film The Terminator (1984) as Sarah Connor, a young waitress who finds herself at the center of a nightmarish ordeal.
+A soldier travels back in time to help her defeat the titular cyborg assassin, which was sent from the future to execute her because her son will become a valiant resistance leader.
+The film was made with modest expectations but became a surprise commercial hit, topping the U.S. box office for two weeks.
 Critics believed it to be a perfect example of its genre, with some attributing its strength to Hamilton's performance; The Hollywood Reporter wrote that she displayed "tremendous resiliency" as Connor, while Janet Maslin felt she played the part "engrossingly" in her review for The New York Times.
 That same year, she guest-starred in four episodes of the NBC police drama Hill Street Blues.

 Following the success of The Terminator, Hamilton starred as car thief Nina in the action thriller Black Moon Rising (1986).
 Also that year, she guest-starred in an episode of Murder, She Wrote and headlined the big-budget adventure film King Kong Lives, a sequel to the 1976 remake of King Kong.
 The film was a moderate financial success but was universally panned by critics.

 Hamilton's next major role was that of savvy district attorney Catherine Chandler in the television series Beauty and the Beast.
 A modern re-telling of the classic fairy tale, the show ran for three seasons on CBS between 1987 and 1990, though Hamilton requested to be written out during its third season when she fell pregnant.
 For her portrayal of Chandler, she won Austria's Romy Award for Favorite Actress in a Series in 1990, as well as receiving Golden Globe and Emmy Award nominations in 1988 and 1989, respectively.